Why Use Your Own Research Panel?

 To go beyond your existing contacts, you can use ads, lead generation services, affiliate networks and advertising networks, but bear in mind that this could be costly.

-After recruiting panellists, you will need to qualify them to make sure they’re suitable for your research.
-Put together a short, user-friendly profiling questionnaire to help you get to know your panellists better.
-Ideally this should be no more than 5-7 questions long and include basic demographic information such as age or income bracket.
+After recruiting panelists, you will need to qualify them to make sure they’re suitable for your research.
+Put together a short, user-friendly profiling questionnaire to help you get to know your panelists better.
+Ideally, this should be no more than 5-7 questions long and include basic demographic information such as age or income bracket.

 Determining your optimum sample size is a delicate art.
 You need to ask enough people to get a rounded picture and even out anomalous or outlying results that could skew things.
 And bear in mind that not everyone you survey is going to respond.

 At the same time, you don’t want to make your sample too large, as this can be costly and produce diminishing returns.